finanalyst/raku-config/README.md

 # assumes that 'config.raku' exists in the current directory.
 my %big-config = get-config( 'config-files' );
 # assumes multiple files of the for config-files/*.raku
+# files are evaluated in lexical order
+# detects whether keys in one file overwrite a previously set key
+# throws an Exception if an overwrite is attempted.
 ```
 # head